 When you invest in property (home or land) there are certain things you need to be cognizant of.
 For instance, there are different kinds of land ownership in Ghana, some of which cannot be bought.
 You would need to know who exactly to approach or what protocol to follow in order to procure the land, which could be Government, Vested, Customary/Stool or Private.
 That’s why it is important to appoint a real-estate agent and a lawyer for the process.
 Usually, these services costs the buyer anywhere between 3.25% and 11% of the total transaction cost.
 Of course, one can avoid some of these costs if they are planning to buy directly from a builder or property developer.

 This may not be a priority when you’re looking for a home, but getting a pre-approval will help you during your search.
 Firstly, you will be looked at as a serious buyer whenever you approach a new seller.
 Secondly, you would have also figured out your budgetary constraints and limitations after completing your paperwork with the lender.
 Lastly, when you do select a home, there will be no surprises on the financial front from the lender.

 Having understood the amount of research required, the legalities involved and your own objectives and limitations, set forth confidently on the journey of purchasing your new home.
 Once you like something that checks all the boxes, make the offer, negotiate and finally when the seller agrees, purchase your new home.
 It’s an exhaustive process but worth all the time and energy you spend.

-If you are looking to buy property in Ghana, get in touch with Swami India Ghana Ltd, and check out the range of properties and homes they offer.
+If you are looking to buy property in Ghana, get in touch with Swami India Ghana Ltd, and check out the range of properties and homes we offer, namely Paradise Estate and our upcoming luxury apartment development, Solaris.
 These homes have been created keeping in mind all kinds of buyers and you are most likely to find your dream home with them.
 View homes here.